ezhangle/krypton/README.md

 The code should be robust against bad message formatting.
-But unexpected messages (such as renegotiations, or server requests for client certificates) could lead to unexpected, possibly explotable, conditions.
+But unexpected messages (such as renegotiations, or server requests for client certificates) could lead to unexpected, possibly exploitable, conditions.

 Some timing attacks are not worked around, but there are defences against Bleichenbacher attacks.
 No key material is ever scrubbed from memory.
 The RC4